gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifiers 2 and 3.
+   After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier zero (0) to key identifiers 2 and 3.
 Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH Shared Key Identifier zero MUST NOT be used.